 "And He said to him, 'I am the Lord who brought you out of Ur of the Chaldeans, to give you this land to possess it,'" (Genesis 15:7).

 "You are the Lord God, Who chose Abram And brought him out from Ur of the Chaldeans, And gave him the name Abraham," (Nehemiah 9:7).

-The Midrashic author mistranslates "Ur of the Chaldeans" as "fire of the Chaldeans" and then must supply a story of God bringing Abraham out of the "fire of the Chaldeans" to make sense of his misreading.
+The Midrashic author misinterprets "Ur of the Chaldeans" to mean "fire of the Chaldeans" and then must supply a story of God bringing Abraham out of the "fire of the Chaldeans" to make sense of his misreading.
 So it was the misreading of the Scriptures by Aramaic-speaking Jews that led to the idea that Haran died in the "fire of the Chaldeans" and later led to the idea that Abraham was brought out of that fire.
 This is why the legend does not appear until post-exilic Judaism where Aramaic is the dominant language.
 Thus, we know the origin of the legend, and we know that it is an inventive Midrashic interpretation based on a mistranslation rather than true ancient history.
 The author of the Quran, therefore, repeated a legend common among the Jews of his day which he took to be true and even biblical history, but which was, in fact, a late myth of human invention.

 - 1. Quranic citations in this article, including the bracketed statements, are from the Sahih International version of the Quran